$\widehat{Z}$ and Splice Diagrams: Introduction

-Seifert-fibered manifolds form an important class among plumbed manifolds.
-They are the basic building blocks in the Jaco--Shalen--Johannson (JSJ) decomposition.
-In this special case, we can go further with simplifications and we will give an explicit and rather simple formula for $Z_0(q)$, the ``reduction'' Theorem \ref{thm:seifert}, using the data of Seifert fibration (rather than that of the plumbing graph).
-Using group action of $H$ we will extract separate $\Zhat_b(q)$ in terms of a certain version of $H$-equivariant Poincar\'e series of the universal Abelian cover.
+Seifert manifolds (Seifert fiber spaces) mentioned above are circle fibrations over 2-dimen\-sion\-al orbifolds.
+They admit ``star-shaped'' plumbing graphs and form basic building blocks of plumbed manifolds in Jaco--Shalen--Johannson decomposition.
+In this special case, we can go further with simplifications of $Z_0(Y)$ and we will give an explicit and rather simple formula, the ``reduction'' Theorem~\ref{thm:seifert}, using the data of Seifert fibration (rather than that of the plumbing graph).
+Using the group action of $H$ on $Y^{\rm ab}$, we will extract the separate $\Zhat_{\sigma}(q)$ for each $\sigma$ in~$\spc(Y)$.

-These formulae have both computational and conceptual significance.
-While in the original formulation of $\Zhat$ we need to work with the plumbing data, which can be very large, here we get $\Zhat$ simply from the data of singular fibers.
-It sheds light on the role of the action of $H$ and also gives us a new way to look at various properties of these $q$-series.